turingschool/front-end-curriculum/lessons/module-3/intro-to-node.md

 #### Internal Modules

 Node has an intentionally small standard library.
-The standard library is documented in the [Node API Documentation][apidocs]{:target="_blank"}.
+The standard library is documented in the [Node API Documentation][apidocs].

 [apidocs]: http://nodejs.org/documentation/api/